 Learn how to draw a great looking Hand Holding a Sword with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Hand Holding a Sword.
+By following the simple steps, you too can easily draw a perfect Hand Holding a Sword.

 "A legend is sung of when England was young,

 And Knights were brave and bold.

 The good King had died, and no one could decide